Jedd Fisch: Early career

 Fisch embarked on a career in coaching while still in college as an undergraduate student.
 From 1997 to 1998, Fisch was the defensive coordinator for P. K. Yonge Developmental Research School in Gainesville, and he then spent one year (1998) with the New Jersey Red Dogs of the Arena Football League as a wide receivers/quality control coach.

 Fisch got his break in coaching when he was named a graduate assistant coach for the Florida Gators football team under Spurrier from 1999 to 2000.
 During this time, he earned his master's degree in sports management.

 NFL assistant coach

 Houston Texans

 In 2002, Fisch was hired by the Houston Texans as a defensive quality control coach under head coach Dom Capers.

 Baltimore Ravens

-In 2004, Fisch then hired by the Baltimore Ravens under head coach Brian Billick, where he first served as a general offensive assistant for the 2004 season before being named assistant quarterbacks coach and assistant wide receivers coach for the 2005–2007 seasons.
+In 2004, Fisch was then hired by the Baltimore Ravens under head coach Brian Billick, where he first served as a general offensive assistant for the 2004 season before being named assistant quarterbacks coach and assistant wide receivers coach for the 2005–2007 seasons.
 Fisch would not be retained under new head coach John Harbaugh.